 hostNetwork usage is required when using

 You are then also required to allow the usage of

 PodSecurityPolicy.
 The given port range is a minimal

 hostPorts: # Ceph ports - min: 6789 max: 7300 # Ceph MGR Prometheus Metrics - min: 9283 max: 9283

 ClusterRole and a corresponding

 with privileged rights.
 Here are the definitions:

-# privilegedPSP grants access to use the privileged PSP. apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: privileged-psp-user rules: - apiGroups: - extensions resources: - podsecuritypolicies resourceNames: - privileged verbs: - use
+# privilegedPSP grants access to use the privileged PSP. apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: privileged-psp-user rules: - apiGroups: - apps resources: - podsecuritypolicies resourceNames: - privileged verbs: - use

 apiVersion: v1 kind: Namespace metadata: name: rook-ceph-system --- # Allow the rook-ceph-system serviceAccount to use the privileged PSP apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: rook-ceph-system-psp roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: privileged-psp-user subjects: - kind: ServiceAccount name: rook-ceph-system namespace: rook-ceph-system

 Save these definitions to one or multiple yaml files and create them by executing